ZainabAl-himoni/Capstone-Project/README.md

-## 📚 **Project Title: Library Management System (LMS)**
+## 📚 **Project Title: NestBook **

 ### 🧠 **Overview**

+The **NestBook** :books: Project Title: NestBook – Library Management System App
+:brain: Overview
-The **Library Management System (LMS)** is a Django-based web application designed to manage books within a digital library.
+NestBook is a web application that allows users to create and manage their personal book collections.
-It allows the **Admin** user to add books with detailed information such as title, author, price, number of pages, status, category, rating, and description — as well as upload book cover images.
+ Each user can log in, add books with titles, authors, descriptions, and prices, and upload cover images to visualize their library.
-The system focuses on CRUD (Create, Read, Update, Delete) operations through Django’s admin panel and a simple, responsive HTML/CSS interface.
+ The app focuses on CRUD functionality, authentication, and a clean, responsive HTML/CSS interface.

 ---